davidmalcolm/2018-cauldron-talk/source/index.rst

   demo.cc:7:24: note: not vectorized: relevant stmt not supported:
   _15 = _14 /[ex] 4;

-So we know that the failure is due to a (then) unsupported tree code.
+So we know that the failure is due to a (then) unsupported tree code (fixed 2018-07-18 as of r262854).

 But that doesn't tell us the location of the problematic statement: